scala/scala-lang/blog/_posts/2018-04-12-in-a-nutshell.md

 It turns out that Tasty also makes an excellent foundation for a new generation of reflection-based macros.

-The problem with the current `scala.reflect` macros is that they that they are completely dependent on the current Scala compiler (internally named `nsc`).
+The first problem with the current `scala.reflect` macros is that they that they are completely dependent on the current Scala compiler (internally named `nsc`).
 In fact, `scala.reflect` macros are nothing but a thin veneer on top of `nsc` internals.
 This makes them very powerful but also fragile and hard to use.
-Because if this, they have had "experimental" status for their whole lifetime.
-Since Scala 3 uses a different compiler (`dotc`), the old reflect macros cannot be ported to it, so we need something different, and hopefully better.
+Because of this, they have had "experimental" status for their whole lifetime.
+Since Scala 3 uses a different compiler (`dotc`), the old reflect-based macro system cannot be ported to it, so we need something different, and hopefully better.

 Another way to look at `scala.reflect` macros was that they were lacking _foundations_.
-Scala 3 has already a meta programming facility, with rock-solid foundations.
-[Principled Meta Programming] (http://dotty.epfl.ch/docs/reference/principled-meta-programming.html) is a way to support staging by adding just two operators to the language: Quote (`'`) to represent code expressions, and splice (`~`) to insert one piece of code in another.
+Scala 3 has already some kind of meta programming facility, with well explored foundations.
+[Principled Meta Programming](http://dotty.epfl.ch/docs/reference/principled-meta-programming.html) is a way to support staging by adding just two operators to the language: Quote (`'`) to represent code expressions, and splice (`~`) to insert one piece of code in another.
 The inspiration for our approach [comes from temporal logic](https://ieeexplore.ieee.org/abstract/document/561317/).
-A somewhat similar system is used for staging in [Meta OCaml](http://okmij.org/ftp/ML/MetaOCaml.html).
+A somewhat similar system is used for staging in [MetaOCaml](http://okmij.org/ftp/ML/MetaOCaml.html).
 We obtain a very high level _macro system_ by combining the two temporal operators `'` and `~` with Scala 3's `inline` feature.
 In a nutshell:

  - `inline` copies code from definition site to call site
  - `(')` turns code into syntax trees
  - `(~)` embeds syntax trees in other code.

 This approach to macros is very elegant, and has surprising expressive power.
-But there are still many bread and butter tasks one cannot do with it.
+But it might a little bit too principled.
+There are still many bread and butter tasks one cannot do with it.
 In particular:

  - Syntax trees are "black boxes", we are missing a way to decompose them and analyze their structure and contents.
  - We can only quote and splice expressions, but not other program structures such as definitions or parameters.

 We were looking for a long time for ways to augment principled meta programming by ways to decompose and flexibly reconstruct trees.
 The main problem here is choice paralysis - there is basically an infinite number of ways to expose the underlying structure.
 Quasi-quotes or syntax trees?
 Which constructs should be exposed exactly?
 What are the auxiliary types and operations?

 If we make some choice here, how do we know that this will be the right choice for users today?
 How to guarantee stability of the APIs in the future?
 This embarrassment of riches was essentially what plagued `scala.reflect`.
 To solve this dilemma, we plan to go "bottom-up" instead of "top-down".
 We establish the following principle:

   _The reflective layer of macros will be isomorphic to Tasty._